Privileged Access Policy

 System Access –Windows servers

 Users who are part of the Server Operations team will access Windows servers through the approved administrative accounts.
-Passwords associated with administrative accounts must meet Loyola’s password standards for privileged accounts and must be changed anytime a team member leaves the team.
+Passwords associated with administrative accounts must meet Loyola’s password standards for privileged accounts and must be changed at regular intervals or anytime a team member leaves the team.
 Users who are not part of the Server Operations team who require frequent administrator access to a Windows system must have an account on the system with administrator privileges which only they know the password.
 Users who are not part of the Server Operations team who require infrequent access to a Windows server must work with the Server Operations team to obtain a temporary account with administrator privileges.
 This account will be disabled once the user has performed the task that they need to accomplish.

 Failure to follow this policy can result in disciplinary action as provided in the Staff Handbook, Student Worker Employment Guide, and Faculty Handbook.
 Disciplinary action for not following this policy may include termination, as provided in the applicable handbook or employment guide.